SafeAppOfficial/swift-ios-sdk/README.md

 # swift-ios-sdk
-Privacy tool SDK for iOS.
+Privacy tools for Swift iOS by Safe.